Institute for the Arts (IFTA): Camps and Institutes

 The Institute for the Arts is a summer enrichment program for students currently in grades 6-11 who are interested in performing arts, visual arts, and fashion.

-The Institute for the Arts (IFTA) is a four-week summer enrichment program for students in middle school and high school.
-Students pick from over 80 classes in:
+The Institute for the Arts (IFTA) is a two or four-week summer enrichment program for students in middle school and high school.
+Students select from nearly 90 classes in:

-High school students can also take Online Health & PE 9 or Self-Directed Economics & Personal Finance.
+*High school students can select Health and PE 9 or Self-Directed Economics and Personal Finance.
+They must register for both sessions.

 All students are welcome: